Fatal Labyrinth

 Fatal Labyrinth, titled Shi no Meikyuu: Labyrinth of Death (死の迷宮) in Japan, is a 1990 roguelike role-playing video game developed and published by Sega for the Sega Genesis.
-Originally available exclusively on the Sega Meganet multiplayer gaming service in Japan, it was later released physically in 1991.
+Originally available on the Sega Meganet multiplayer gaming service in Japan, it was later released physically in 1991.
 The game is similar to and shares assets with Dragon Crystal, which was released around that time.

 The game appears in Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3, and was later included in Sega Genesis Classics for PlayStation 4, Xbox One, and Nintendo Switch.

 Gameplay

 The player controls an undistinguished hero who has agreed to enter a forbidden labyrinth, battle various monsters, and make their way up to the 30th floor where an evil dragon guards a stolen Holy Goblet.
 The hero can walk around town and talk to villagers for advice before entering the labyrinth.
 Upon defeating the dragon and reclaiming the Goblet, the player flies back to the village to speak to the inhabitants, who offer praise and congratulations for the hero's efforts.